jasonrdsouza/recipes/web/sourdough.md

   - Cover the dough with a damp towel and let rest for 1 hour at room temperature.
 This is the start of the "bulk rise".
   - Do 4 "stretch & folds" around the sides of the dough **(turning a quarter turn each time, and going up and over the top with each fold)**, then cover with a towel and wait another hour.
   - Do another 4 "stretch & folds", like before, then cover the dough and let it rise overnight **(at least 8-10 hours)**.
-  - After the bulk rise, do another 4 "stretch & folds" like before, then wait for an hour.
+  - After the bulk rise, do another 4 "stretch & folds" like before, then wait for 30 minutes.
   - Do a final 4 "stretch & folds", this time flipping the dough over once done so that the smooth side is facing upwards.
 Then, shape the dough ball by cupping and pulling around the sides with both hands, rotating and pulling towards you **(this technique is hard to comprehend without seeing it, so watch some videos of people "shaping dough" if you're confused)**.
   - Using a bench knife, flip the dough ball upside-down into a floured cloth-lined bowl.
 Cover with edges of cloth and let rest for an hour **(or optionally, overnight in the fridge)**.
 This is the "proofing" stage.
   - Preheat the oven to 450 degrees fahrenheit, with the baking vessel **(dutch oven ideally)** inside.